ahsansarwani/AuthenticShoes/README.md

-My Contribution to the Web with this small template of Bootstrap 4 and jQuery.
+My Contribution to the Web with this small template of HTML, CSS, Bootstrap 4 and jQuery.
 Happy Clonning!!!